qoraraf/qoraraf/README.md

 👋 Hi, I’m @qoraraf

-👀 I’m interested in Data Science
+👀 I’m interested in Data Science & AI engineering

-🌱 I've completed "Programming for data science with python" nanodegree at udacity-Misk.
-Also finished "Data Scientist" nanodegree with Udacity-Misk-Sdaia.
-Right now very busy with "AI data engineering" master program at Simplilearn with SDA-MCIT

 💞️ I’m looking to collaborate on beginners projects in data science and machine learning